Website Internationalization (i18n): The Ultimate Guide

 Unicode Standard is a character coding system designed to support the worldwide processing, interchange, and display of the texts of diverse languages and technical disciplines of the world.
 Moreover, it supports historical and classical texts of many written languages.
 It also provides the solution for internationalization and the architecture to support localization.

-4. Internationalization requirements
+4. Website Internationalization requirements

 Before we delve into the specific steps, you will need some basic tools to get this done.
 We used PyCharm IDE for this project, but it is not compulsory.
 We also used Python 3.10 for this demonstration, you can download it here.
 You can refer to this link for a detailed walkthrough of Python’s installation.